model-checking/kani/docs/src/rustc-hacks.md

 For LSP to be able to find `rustc_private` files used by Kani, you will need to modify variable `lsp-rust-analyzer-rustc-source`.
 Run `M-x customize-variable`, type in `lsp-rust-analyzer-rustc-source`, click `Value Menu` and change it to `Path`.
-Paste in the path `rustc`'s source code.
-You can find the source code under `.rustup`, and the path should end with `compiler/rustc/Cargo.toml` as of June 2022. **Important**: make sure that this `rustc` is the same version and architecture as what Kani uses.
+Paste in the path to `Cargo.toml` of `rustc`'s source code.
+You can find the source code under `.rustup`, and the path should end with `compiler/rustc/Cargo.toml`. **Important**: make sure that this `rustc` is the same version and architecture as what Kani uses.
 If not, LSP features like definition lookup may be break.

 This ends the basic install for EMACS.
 You can test your configuration with the following steps.